Virtual PC

 Virtual PC is a discontinued x86 emulator software for Microsoft Windows hosts and PowerPC-based Mac hosts.
 It was created by Connectix in 1997 and acquired by Microsoft in 2003, after which the program was renamed Microsoft Virtual PC.
 In July 2006, Microsoft released the Windows version free of charge.
-The Mac version was discontinued following the transition to Intel processors that same year.
+The Mac version was discontinued when Macs switched from PowerPC to Intel processors.

 In 2009, Microsoft released Windows Virtual PC, which is only compatible with Windows 7 hosts, (Note: All editions except Starter.) and is the technical foundation for the latter's Windows XP Mode.
 Windows Virtual PC does not officially support MS-DOS or operating systems older than Windows XP Professional SP3 as guests.
-Virtual PC was discontinued in 2011 in favour of Hyper-V.
+Virtual PC was succeeded by Hyper-V.

 History and versions

 Connectix Virtual PC, Microsoft Virtual PC 2004, Microsoft Virtual PC 2007, and Windows Virtual PC are successive versions of the same software.
 Versions of Virtual PC by Microsoft runs on several versions of Windows, beginning with Windows 2000 in Virtual PC 2004 and later Windows XP in Virtual PC 2007 onwards.
 These older versions were still available and support operating systems older than Windows XP.
 Windows Virtual PC only runs on Windows 7 and only supports versions of Windows beginning with Windows XP.
 Starting in Windows 8, Microsoft replaced Virtual PC with Hyper-V.